10 School Lunchbox Desserts Kids Actually Eat (No-Bake & Make-Ahead)

 A crunchy twist on classic rice cakes.
 Stack with apple slices and a drizzle of honey for a portable dessert kids adore.

-These make-ahead school lunchbox desserts can be prepared once and enjoyed all week.
+These can be prepared on Sunday and stored for the week.

-5: Carrot Cake Breakfast Cookies (Healthy enough for breakfast, 15 minutes)
+Carrot Cake Breakfast Cookies2 monthsHealthy enough for breakfast

 Smart Lunchbox Dessert Prep Strategies